hyoungkyeu8359/online-resume/README.md

 You should try to make your resume look appealing and approachable because a boring-looking resume won't attract anyone from human resources team.
 Etter mentions in his book that:

-> Whichever tool you select, take the time to customize the theme. [...]
-This customization is your chance to differentiate your content from the thousands of ugly, disorganized sites of the world, so don't just use the default theme.
+> "Whichever tool you select, take the time to customize the theme. [...]
+This customization is your chance to differentiate your content from the thousands of ugly, disorganized sites of the world, so don't just use the default theme."

 Thankfully, you don't have to design the template of your resume by yourself.
 GitHub provides many built-in jekyll theme templates that look succint and professional.
 All you need to do is choose one of the jekyll themes that looks appealing to you (and others).